 Westport, Connecticut: One woman, two obsessions, a family farm – and a Connecticut gourmet and specialty foods company is launched.
-Renee DuMarr Hooper, who has a clothing design firm in Manhattan, needed to cook.
+Renee DuMarr Hooper needed to cook.
 She also wanted to show her love for fresh food, local farmers, and natural produce.
 At the Connecticut farmers’ markets, she saw more than a shopping experience; she saw a veritable playground of fresh ingredients.

 Hooper’s new company, White Oak Farm and Table, feeds both her obsessions: food and local produce; and she has been - for the last nine months – creating all-natural fruit spreads, mustards, grilling and finishing sauces, salad dressings, and marinades, mixing up unanticipated flavors and surprising combinations.
 She is, by her own admission, “stubbornly artisan” and “borderline obsessive” about the products she produces.